aiven/aiven-docs/docs/products/kafka/concepts/acl.md

 - **Permission**: One of `read`, `write`, `readwrite`, or `admin`.
 - **Associated topics**: Specific Kafka topics or wildcard patterns.

-Aiven evaluates access requests based on ACL entries and grants access if a match is found.
+Aiven checks ACL entries and grants access if there's a match.
 If no entry matches, access is denied.
 The order of ACL entries does not influence access evaluation.

 ### Examples